rosettatype/legible-typography/README.md

 ### Updating the PDF

 To re-generate the PDF requires manually running a local preview version of the Jekyll site and running bash script that uses wkhtmltopdf.
+The output generates a timestamped PDF, so the link to download the PDF needs to be updated!

 ### Running the site locally